 Here were the ten best websites from where you can learn to program online.
 But if you are an intermediate or advanced developer looking out to expand your knowledge count, you should probably check out these paid options to learn to program online.

-5 Best Paid Websites to Learn Programming
+List of Best Paid Websites to Learn Programming

 Paid courses help and motivate creators and teachers to make their content available further.
 With such courses, you also get the perks of regularly updated content and a more comprehensive experience with communities.